lawrencefeng17/lawrencefeng17.github.io/resume.md

 #### MyTorch
 _August 2023 - December 2023_
 * Designing a neural network library from scratch using NumPy
-* Appling knowledge of machine learning algorithms to create an object-orientated machine learning library
+* Applying knowledge of machine learning algorithms to create an object-orientated machine learning library
 * Library implements MLPs, CNNs, RNNs, GRUs, reverse automatic differentiation, and more.

-#### Image Reassembly Using Reinforcement Learning
+#### Solving Jigsaw Puzzles using Reinforcement Learning
 _September 2023 - January 2024_
 * Lead team of four in brainstorming, designing, coding, testing, and presenting 11-785 semester project
 * Inspired by game-playing using reinforcement learning, in particular AlphaGo